Two found dead at home of billionaire Apotex founder Barry Sherman

 Former city councillor Mike Feldman, who has known the Sherman family for years, said family with him vacationing in California were told by other family members in Toronto about the deaths.

+"We don't know what happened.
+A family member got information and called me. … We don't want to interfere with a police investigation, but on the other hand the kinfolk want to know about their kinfolk."

+An Apotex spokesperson said they had just learned the news and would not be commenting immediately.

-Police are on scene at an address in Forest Hill.
+Police are on scene at an address in North York.
 The homicide squad has been notified, but not been brought in, according to a police source.

+Firefighters were called to the address at 11:44 a.m. along with police and paramedics, said Toronto Fire Captain David Eckerman.
+First responders found two bodies at the scene.

 According to one neighbour, a fire truck first appeared on the scene around 1:30 p.m., followed shortly thereafter by a police cruiser and a van from the Forensic Identification Services.
 Officer taped off the home and offered little explanation to local residents.